-And though it is less common to do so, the same thing can be accomplished from the wrong side of a knitting project -- or indeed wherever a purl stitch falls -- by a move known as purling through the back loop.
+If you've ever knit through the back loop of a knitting stitch, you probably know that it produces a twisted stitch.
+Though it is less common to do so, the same thing can be accomplished from the wrong side of a knitting project—or wherever a purl stitch falls—by a move known as purling through the back loop.

 How to Purl Through the Back Loop

 Doing a purl through the back loop is a little more fiddly than knitting through the back loop.
 It is not difficult to perform once you've tried it a couple of times.

 When purling in the normal way, you work with the front part of the stitch—the part that is facing you and closest to you on the needle.
 When you purl through the back loop, you do exactly the same steps as regular purling, but you work with the part of the loop that is on the back of the needle.